genomicsITER/mitogenomes/README.md

 ## Update logs ##

 > September 15, 2022.
 The repository is populated with the first content.
+> October 18, 2022.
+Added "Digging into the admixture strata of current-day Canary Islanders based on mitogenomes" project.

 <p align="right">
   <a href="#sex-check-qc" title="Up">